 Exploitation in the Developing World

-It’s been no big secret over the years that Western civilization has exploited developing countries (1).
+Over the years, it's been no secret that Western civilization has exploited developing countries (1).
 We see it in just about every industry.
-Companies choose to manufacture their products in developing countries to save money on labor and materials; while brands carelessly overharvest native ingredients to the point of extinction.
+Companies choose to manufacture their products in developing countries to save money on labor and materials, while brands carelessly overharvest native ingredients to extinction.

-There are a number of issues that arise from exploitation.
+Several issues arise from exploitation.
 Here are a few: (3,4)